 - Are there any time limits on medical misdiagnosis claims?

 - Can I claim medical misdiagnosis against the NHS?
+Misdiagnosis Statistics

 - Can I make a misdiagnosis claim against a private clinic?

-- Can I make a claim against a private hospital?
+- Can I claim a private hospital?

 - How is a misdiagnosis claim proven?